 Hungary is a country in the heart of Europe.
 Hungary is landlocked like its neighbors Austria, Slovakia, and Serbia though it still deserves the nickname "land of waters", as it holds the largest lake in Europe (Lake Balaton) and is crossed by mighty rivers which divide and define its regions.
 Even its capital city is split by the Danube River, with Buda on the Western side and Pest on the Eastern bank.

 How to get to Hungary?

-The easiest way is the long distance direct bus between Budapest and Baja, which is about 3 hours.
-You can find more information about the timetable in the following website: www. menetrendek.hu
+The easiest way is the long-distance direct bus between Budapest and Baja, which is about 3 hours.
+You can find more information about the timetable on the following website: www. menetrendek.hu